 The materials encountered in our hand auger borings generally consisted of orange, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
-It should be noted that soft soils were encountered to an approximate depth of 12 inches below the foundation bearing elevation at the garage wall footings.
-The contractor was informed and SUMMIT recommended removing all soft soils prior to placing concrete.
-SUMMIT remained onsite and observed that our recommendations were completed.
-We recommend backfilling the over-excavated areas with full depth concrete.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation is desired, SUMMIT can provide these services.

-Based on the results of our DCP testing, the completed remedial measures, and our site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.
+Based on the results of our DCP testing, hand probing, and our site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.